GarySimons/Gary_Simons/README.md

 ### Website owner stories:
 * As the website owner, I want the website to be a **shop front** for me as a developer.
 * As the website owner, I want the website to **display skills** and work to potential employers.
-* As the website owner, I want to **recieve messages from users which could **lead to employment**.
+* As the website owner, I want to receive messages from users which could **lead to employment**.
-* As the website owner, I want to recieve messages from users which could **lead to collaboration with other developers**.
+* As the website owner, I want to receive messages from users which could **lead to collaboration with other developers**.
 * As the website owner, I want to **update and add skills via the admin page** linked to my MongoDB database.
 * As the website owner, I want to **update and add projects and work** to enhance the opportunities for employment.